Metamate/gmd2/sessions/session01/index.md

 ## Today's Goal

+Get an understanding of what is game architecture and design.
 We end up with a working, very basic game.

 ## Today's Topics

+- Game Architecture & Design
 - MonoGame
 - Drawing Sprites
 - Drawing Text